confluentinc/ksqldb-recipes/docs/real-time-analytics/filter-logs-for-splunk/index.md

 # Filter Kafka Audit Logs for output to Splunk

-In the Security Information and Event Management (SIEM) world, it's just as important have insight into internal activities as it is to monitor for external security threats and vulnerabilities.
-But viewing all internal audit logs would provide too much information, you need to narrow the scope to particular events.
+In the Security Information and Event Management (SIEM) world, it's just as important to have insight into internal activities as it is to monitor for external security threats and vulnerabilities.
+But viewing all internal audit logs would provide too much information; you need to narrow the scope to particular events.

-This recipe demonstrates how to filter [Confluent Cloud](https://www.confluent.io/confluent-cloud/tryfree/?utm_source=github&utm_medium=ksqldb_recipes&utm_campaign=filter_logs_for_splunk) audit logs of your cluster for specific events and forward them Splunk for indexing via the [Splunk Sink connector](https://docs.confluent.io/cloud/current/connectors/cc-splunk-sink.html#cc-splunk-sink).
+This recipe demonstrates how to filter audit logs from your [Confluent Cloud](https://www.confluent.io/confluent-cloud/tryfree/?utm_source=github&utm_medium=ksqldb_recipes&utm_campaign=filter_logs_for_splunk) cluster for specific events and forward them to Splunk for indexing via the [Splunk Sink connector](https://docs.confluent.io/cloud/current/connectors/cc-splunk-sink.html#cc-splunk-sink).
-The stream processing application filters for events involving operations on `topics`, but you can review the [structure of Confluent audit logs](https://docs.confluent.io/platform/current/security/audit-logs/audit-logs-concepts.html#audit-log-content) and extend this solution to filter for any [auditable event](https://docs.confluent.io/platform/current/security/audit-logs/audit-logs-concepts.html#auditable-events),
+The stream processing application filters for events involving operations on `topics`, but you can review the [structure of Confluent audit logs](https://docs.confluent.io/platform/current/security/audit-logs/audit-logs-concepts.html#audit-log-content) and extend this solution to filter for any [auditable event](https://docs.confluent.io/platform/current/security/audit-logs/audit-logs-concepts.html#auditable-events).

 ## Step-by-step

-### Setup your Environment
+### Set up your environment

 Provision a Kafka cluster in [Confluent Cloud](https://www.confluent.io/confluent-cloud/tryfree/?utm_source=github&utm_medium=ksqldb_recipes&utm_campaign=filter_logs_for_splunk).